GSI-CS-CO/saftlib/README.md

         // public interface
     }

-All private members are defined in the Classname::Impl structure in the .cpp file.
+For these classes, all private members are defined in the Classname::Impl structure in the .cpp file.

 Server: